 As you might expect, it is important to avoid errors when filing the FAFSA, since it can limit how much aid your family will be eligible for.
 Include both you and your spouse's income when filling out the application, unless you are legally separated or divorced.
-In the case of separation or divorce, list the custodial parent's income and assets on the FAFSA form.
-If the custodial parent remarries, then the new spouse must be included on the FAFSA form.
-Finally, if the child's legal parents (either biological and adoptive) are not married but live together, you will both be required to list your income and asset information.
+In the case of separation or divorce, list the custodial guardian's income and assets on the FAFSA form.
+If the custodial guardian remarries, then the new spouse must be included on the FAFSA form.
+Finally, if the student's legal parents (either biological and adoptive) are not married but live together, you will both be required to list your income and asset information.

 5. Speed Up the Process

 The application process is a lengthy one, but worth it.
 To speed up the process, it's helpful to have the following documents easily accessible:

 - Student FSA ID and pin number (parents need one too)